 • Feelings fade over time and are not constant.

 Every negative emotion contains a positive lesson and plays the role of a teacher.
 For example, fear generates alertness and caution.
 Anxiety indicates an urge to succeed.
 Insecurity reflects a desire to do well and to prove yourself.
 Concern reveals thoughtfulness and sensitivity.

 “Emotional self-awareness is the building block of the next fundamental emotional intelligence: being able to shake off a bad mood”

 To understand and to accept your emotions means appreciating the positive lesson contained in negative feeling.
 Although you cannot directly control or change your emotional state, you can create a stability by improving your emotional intelligence.
-Here are some ways to improve your emotional intelligence and to make peace with your feelings.
+Here are some ways to make peace with your feelings.